 Constable Postcard Collection

 The Constable Collection is based around a series of Wellington postcards, most of which date from 1905 to 1914.
-The collection is named after a Mr. F Constable from Hawke's Bay who donated a significant portion of the collection to Wellington City Libraries in the 1980s.
+The collection is named after Mr. F Constable from Hawke's Bay who donated a significant portion of the collection to Wellington City Libraries in the 1980s.
 They represent Wellington's contribution to a world-wide phenomenon of collecting picture postcards which began at the turn of last century and lasted until the start of World War I.

 The postcard phenomenon

 Postcards were an extension of the earlier pastime of collecting Carte de Viste (small 'Visiting Cards') and larger 'Cabinet' sized photographs.
 These were produced by individual photographic studios who would glue albumen prints onto heavy card for general sale.
 Studio portraits were more common than outdoor photographs and portraits of Maori were especially popular in New Zealand.
 Photographers would produce as many as the local market could absorb, but there was little distribution outside of the studio's hometown and they were not generally posted as individual items.

 Postcards were to explode in popularity at the start of the 20th Century for number of reasons.